-The Department registered (conferred) its first batch of PhD students: Drs.
+The Department conferred its first batch of PhD students: Drs.
 Lee Wa Tsan, Judy Tam and Mung King Shing Gregory.

 Professor Teo Kok-lay was appointed Chair Professor and Head of Department.

-In 2000 - 2002, the Department introduced a Part-time Higher Diplomas in Statistics and Computing for Business and two Part-time degree programmes while some academic programmes were phasing out.
+To meet the rising demand of applied mathematics talents in the business sectors, the Department introduced a Part-time Higher Diplomas in Statistics and Computing for Business and two Part-time degree programmes : BSc (Hons) in Statistics and Computing and BSc (Hons) in Actuarial Science in 2000 - 2002.
 It also offered Minor programme in Applied Mathematics for non-AMA students.